Graham Phillips (blogger): Return to Donbas, Aiden Aslin interview

-Phillips has stated Aslin himself "requested the interview".
+Phillips stated Aslin himself "requested the interview".
 "Let anyone serious present any real charges against me, and I'll fully answer all of them – I'm an independent journalist of complete integrity, and absolutely sound of conscience and ethics", he said.
-After liberation as result of prisoner exchange, Aslin has spoken about his interview with Phillips, in several interviews, and a book.
+After a prisoner exchange, Aslin has spoken about his interview with Phillips, in several interviews, and a book.
+In a November 2022 interview, Aslin denied he "requested" the interview with Phillips, and described both Phillips' questions and his answers as "scripted and rehearsed".
 In an April 2023 interview, he described the behaviour of Phillips as "normal when off camera" but going "psychotic" when cameras were turned on.
-In a May 2023 interview, Aslin denied he "requested" the interview with Phillips, and described both Phillips' questions and his answers as "scripted and rehearsed".

-In March 2023, The Sun printed a correction to an earlier interview they had run which Aiden Aslin, which described Phillips as a 'war criminal' who had 'taunted British POWs' and was 'under police investigation'.
-The Sun's correction came after an investigation by the Independent Press Standards Organisation.
-The Sun retracted several of their claims including that Phillips conducted an interview with a second prisoner.
+In September 2022, The Sun published an article based on an interview with Aslin, who described Phillips as a "war criminal", and with another prisoner who claimed to have been interviewed by Philips; the newspaper said Philips had taunted British POWs and was under police investigation.
+The Sun corrected the article that month after a complaint by Philips, as the second prisoner said Philips' face was obscured so couldn't be identified with certainty and it later transpired he was interviewed by a different person.
+The Independent Press Standards Organisation then investigated the case, concluding in March 2023 that the correction was insufficiently prominent and that there was no evidence Phillips was under investigation by the police.

 In April and May 2022, Phillips extensively covered the Battle for Azovstal from Mariupol.
-He also engaged in searching for people who had gone missing during war in Mariupol, locating and then evacuating relatives, including the brother of actress Darya Jurgens.
-Phillips moved from Mariupol onto covering Donetsk.
-In June, while reporting from Donetsk under shelling, Phillips saved two women from under shelling.
+Russian media also reported that he engaged in searching for people who had gone missing during war in Mariupol, locating and then evacuating relatives, including the brother of actress Darya Jurgens.
+Phillips moved from Mariupol onto covering Donetsk, and in June 2022 Russian media reported that he had saved two women under shelling by evacuating them in his car.
+Phillips posted videos of himself behind Russian lines, sometimes wearing Russian military fatigues with Russian insignia, and displaying the pro-war Z symbol on his clothes and car.
+He also posted an image of himself posing in front of a Russian flag wearing combat uniform and "British camouflage" apparently taken from a dead Ukrainian soldier.
+He has conducted multiple interviews over the years with Donbas separatist leader Denis Pushilin, and is known to have been well acquainted with Donbas separatist leader Alexander Zakharchenko.
 Phillips has carried out extensive humanitarian aid work in Donbas, including regular deliveries of humanitarian aid to a children's home in Lutuhyne.
-Phillips has conducted multiple interviews over the years with Donbass separatist leader Denis Pushilin.
-Phillips is also known to have been well acquainted with Donbas separatist leader Alexander Zakharchenko, and friends with American Donbas activist Russell Bentley.